hapijs/hapi/API.md

           value of the authentication credentials.
 Available values:
             - `any` - the authentication can be on behalf of a user or application.
 This is the default value.
-            - `user` - the authentication must be on behalf of a user.
+            - `user` - the authentication must be on behalf of a user which is identified by the presence of a `user` attribute in the `credentials` object returned by the authentication strategy.
-            - `app` - the authentication must be on behalf of an application.
+            - `app` - the authentication must be on behalf of an application which is identified by the lack of presence of a `user` attribute in the `credentials` object returned by the authentication strategy.

 - `bind` - an object passed back to the provided `handler` (via `this`) when called.
   Ignored if the method is an arrow function.